nrummel/WENDy.jl/README.md

 ## Installation
 The package can be installed with the Julia package manager.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run:

 ```
 pkg> add https://github.com/nrummel/WENDy.jl
 ```

+## Current features
+- Estimation of parameters for ordinary differential equations
+- Supports:
+    - Additive Gaussian Noise and Multiplicative LogNormal Noise.
+    - Ordinary differential equations that are nonlinear in parameters
+    - Ordinary differential equations that are inhomogeneous in time
+    - Box constraints for parameter spaces
+- Provides acceleration for problems that are linear in parameters
+- Directly calls robust optimization algorithms that are well suited to an non-convex problems.
+- Creates efficient Julia functions for the likelihood function and its derivatives with minimal inputs from the end user.

 ## Publication
 The work comes from the the [Stephen Becker's](https://amath.colorado.edu/faculty/becker) and the [MathBio Group's](https://www.colorado.edu/project/mathbio/) at University of Colorado Boulder.
 For further reading find our paper at [arxiv link](https://arxiv.org/).